Chain-of-Goals Hierarchical Policy for Long-Horizon Offline Goal-Conditioned RL: Introduction

 Offline goal-conditioned reinforcement learning (RL) \cite{chebotar2021actionable, yang2022rethinking, ma2022far} aims to learn a policy that reaches specified goals using only static, pre-collected datasets, which is useful when interactions with environments are costly or unsafe.
 However, as horizons expand, the gap between optimal and suboptimal action values diminishes due to discounting and compounded Bellman errors, leading to an unreliable policy \cite{park2023hiql}.
 Offline hierarchical RL \cite{gupta2019relay, park2023hiql, schmidt2024offline} addresses this by decomposing tasks into high-level subgoal selection and low-level control, but traditional approaches face a fundamental structural limitation.
 Most existing hierarchical RL methods rely on two-level hierarchical structures with separate networks for high-level and low-level policies.
 This architectural separation leads to three critical limitations.
 First, these approaches typically generate only a single intermediate subgoal, making them inadequate for complex tasks that require coordinating multiple intermediate decisions.
 Second, when the high-level policy generates erroneous subgoals, the low-level policy blindly executes toward these misguided targets.
 As a result, it loses awareness of the final goal and may select sub-optimal actions.
 Third, training hierarchy levels under separate objectives prevents end-to-end gradient flow, blocking corrective signals from propagating across decision-making stages and hindering the coordinated multi-stage reasoning necessary for long-horizon tasks.

 How can we develop a unified approach that naturally scales to multiple hierarchy levels while maintaining both computational efficiency and learning stability?
 Rather than adding more separate networks to handle longer horizons, we need a fundamentally different architectural paradigm that can handle multi-step sequences of intermediate decisions within a single, cohesive framework.
-We find that a compelling answer to this question lies in the chain-of-thought (CoT) reasoning paradigm \cite{wei2022chain, zhang2022automatic}, where complex problems are decomposed into a sequence of intermediate steps before reaching a final conclusion.
-By adopting this sequential reasoning paradigm, we may be able to effectively address the three critical limitations of traditional offline hierarchical RL.
-First, just as CoT allows for multiple reasoning steps to tackle complexity, hierarchical policy architecture can be reformulated to generate a sequence of multiple intermediate subgoals.
+We find that a compelling answer to this question can be inspired by the sequential decomposition principle underlying the chain-of-thought (CoT) reasoning paradigm \cite{wei2022chain}, where complex problems are decomposed into a sequence of intermediate steps before reaching a final conclusion.
+By adapting this sequential decomposition principle to hierarchical decision-making, we may be able to effectively address the three critical limitations of traditional offline hierarchical RL.
+First, analogous to how CoT uses intermediate reasoning steps to tackle complex problems, hierarchical policy architecture can be reformulated to generate a sequence of multiple intermediate subgoals.
 Second, this structure could preserve awareness of the final goal by maintaining it as a constant condition throughout the sequence generation.
 Furthermore, by consolidating the hierarchy into a single unified model, we could enable seamless information and training signal flow across all decision-making stages.